 Renewing Your California Placard or Permit

 If you have a permanent disability, you don’t have to file a renewal application if you live in California.
+The DMIf you have a permanent disability, you don’t have to file a renewal application if you live in California.
 The DMV will mail you a new placard on the address included in your DMV records.
+In some instances, you might need a handicap placard renewal form.
 If your address changes, fill out a DMV 14 application to ensure your placard is going to the right place.

-If your permit or placard is lost or stolen, you can mail a REG 156 application to:
+If your permit or placard is lost or stolen, you can mail If your permit or handicap placard in California is lost or stolen, you can mail a REG 156 application to:

 PO Box 942869